M0hamedsh0aib/Brute_Force/README.md

 ## installation

-Before using BruteForce, you need to ensure that the required dependencies are installed.
+ Before using PyBruteForce, you need to ensure that the required dependencies are installed.
+Open a terminal and execute the following command:

+bash

 pip install requests argparse termcolor

 This command installs the necessary Python libraries: requests for HTTP requests, argparse for handling command-line arguments, and termcolor for enhancing console output.
-Python Module Installation

 PyPi Module Link